Andrej-Hric/UCL_Project_Metagenomics/README.md

 Undergraduate research project in metagenomics

-> ⚠️ **Disclaimer:** This project was completed during my undergraduate degree and may contain mistakes as my scripting skills were just at beginner level.
+> ⚠️ **Disclaimer:** This project was completed during my undergraduate degree and may contain mistakes as my scripting skills were just at beginner level and the representations in figures have space for improvement.
+I will update this repository after completing my Master degree in Bioinformatics when I have more time.

 In this Git repository, the files used and figures produced for the Advanced Research Project in Metagenomics for BIOC0023 course at UCL (3rd-year module) are stored.